hanyouqing/terraform-alicloud-infra/README.md

 ## Questions

-* variables not supported by backend, see backend in [main.tf](main.tf)
+* variables not supported by backend
+* variables not supported by module.source
 * backend oss bucket autocreate is expected.
-* datasources can not be output very well, for example: regions in [datasource.tf](datasource.tf)
 * is locals supported by module